ranjansinghds/Sales-Department-Project/README.md

 ## 📌 Future Improvements

 - **Advanced Time Series Moels**: Implement models like ARIMA or Prophet for more accurate sales foreasting.
-- **Incorporate Additional ata**: Integrate external data sources such as economic indicators or competitor pricing to enhance model perfrmance.
+- **Incorporate Additional Data**: Integrate external data sources such as economic indicators or competitor pricing to enhance model perfrmance.
 - **Interactive Dashbords**: Develop dashboards using tools like Tableau or Power BI for real-time sales monitoring and decision upport.